Logo

 • Environmental toxins

-• Did symptoms appear right after a cold or strep exposure?
+• Did symptoms appear after a cold or strep exposure?

 During a flare, kids are often in a sympathetic dominant state—fight, flight, or freeze.
-Their brain literally cannot think clearly.
+They cannot think clearly.

 • Lower your voice